dertuxmalwieder/yaydl/README.md

 struct NoopExampleHandler;
 impl SiteDefinition for NoopExampleHandler {
+    // Parameters sent to the handler by yaydl:
+    // - url:            The video page's URL.
+    // - webdriver_port: The port that runs the WebDriver client.
+    //                   Defaults to 0 if there is no WebDriver configured.
+    // - onlyaudio:      true if only the audio part of the video should be
+    //                   kept, else false.
     fn can_handle_url<'a>(&'a self, url: &'a str, webdriver_port: u16) -> bool {
-        // Return true here, if <url> can be covered by this handler.
+        // Return true here if <url> can be covered by this handler.
         // Note that yaydl will skip all other handlers then. true
     }

     fn does_video_exist<'a>(&'a self, url: &'a str, webdriver_port: u16) -> Result<bool> {
     	// Return true here, if the video exists.
-        // The webdriver port can be 0 if it is not required.
     	Ok(false)
     }

     fn find_video_title<'a>(&'a self, url: &'a str, webdriver_port: u16) -> Result<String> {
         // Return the video title from <url> here.
-        // The webdriver port can be 0 if it is not required.
         Ok("".to_string())
     }

     fn find_video_direct_url<'a>(&'a self, url: &'a str, webdriver_port: u16, onlyaudio: bool) -> Result<String> {
         // Return the direct download URL of the video (or its audio version) here.
-        // The webdriver port can be 0 if it is not required.
         Ok("".to_string())
     }

     fn find_video_file_extension<'a>(&'a self, url: &'a str, webdriver_port: u16, onlyaudio: bool) -> Result<String> {
         // Return the designated file extension of the video (or audio) file here.
-        // The webdriver port can be 0 if it is not required.
         Ok("mp4".to_string())
     }